 Hey everyone.
 Welcome to my small corner of the internet.
-I am Frank Staals and as of September 2011 I am a PhD Student at the Department of Information and Computing Sciences of the Utrecht University.
-Before that I studied Computer Science and Engeneering at the Eindhoven University of Technology.
+I am Frank Staals and I am currently working as a PostDoc at MADALGO in Aarhus.
+Before that, I was a PhD Student at the Department of Information and Computing Sciences of the Utrecht University, under supervision of Marc van Kreveld aan Maarten Löffler.
+I did my Bachelor and Master in Computer Science at the Eindhoven University of Technology.

 I am an avid mountainbiker.
 I race in the “Amateurs” category.
-So in the weekends I can usually be found at cross country races or marathons all over the Benelux.
+So in the weekends I can usually be found at cross country races or marathons.
 Other than that, I like functional and dependently typed programming: How cool is it that you can enforce and prove properties of your program!
 Consider for example these type-safe Red-Black trees.
-Other than that I am a bit of a computer nerd.
-I like fiddling with unix systems, in particular with FreeBSD.

 Center for Massive Data Algorithmics